Kansas is the "sunflower state" and wild sunflowers and commercial

 |

-Lindsborg, Kansas - After taking years off in
+Lindsborg, Kansas - Peterson

-located outside Lindsborg, Kansas, just a couple of miles from Coronado
+year the field is located outside Lindsborg, Kansas, just a couple

 |